ppatali/airbyte/docs/quickstart/set-up-a-connection.md

 And there you have it.
 You've pulled data from an API directly into a file and all of the actual configuration for this replication only took place in the UI.

+Note: If you are using Airbyte on Windows with WSL2 and Docker, refer to [this](../integrations/destinations/local-json#access-replicated-data-files) section to locate the replicated folder and file.

 ## That's it!

 This is just the beginning of using Airbyte.
 We support a large collection of sources and destinations.
 You can even contribute your own.